playfulprogramming/playfulprogramming/content/crutchcorn/collections/framework-field-guide-ecosystem/posts/ffg-ecosystem-forms/index.md

 While some of these states are mutually exclusive, an input may have more than one of these states active at a time.
 For example, a field that the user has typed into has both "dirty" and "touched" states applied at the same time.

-These states can then be used to apply different styling or logic on each of the input's associated elements.
+These states can then be used to apply different styling or logic to each of the input's associated elements.
 For example, a field that is `required && touched && pristine`, meaning that the user has clicked on the field, not input data into the field, but the field requires a user's input.
 In this instance, an implementation might show a `"This field is required"` error message.

 > The method of displaying this error message is part of a much larger discussion of [field validation, which we'll touch on in a different section in this chapter](#form-validation).